Darryl Cooper

-Darryl Cooper is an American podcaster known for making Nazi apologist claims.
-He gained prominence in 2024 after being platformed on The Joe Rogan Experience and The Tucker Carlson Show.
+Darryl Cooper is an American right-wing podcaster who has made Nazi apologist claims.
+In 2024, Cooper gained prominence after appearing on The Joe Rogan Experience and The Tucker Carlson Show.

 Cooper has been the subject of controversy due to his commentary about Adolf Hitler, Nazi Germany, Winston Churchill, and World War II.
 Cooper’s interpretations of historical events have been criticized by historians for inaccuracies.
 He has also been accused of downplaying Nazi crimes and engaging in Holocaust denial.